redbooth/aerofs-docker/README.md

 Now you just need to point your Web browser to your machine's IP address to begin [setting up your appliance](https://support.aerofs.com/hc/en-us/articles/204592814-How-do-I-set-up-my-AeroFS-Appliance-).

+## Best Practices
+The host machine should preferably be running only AeroFS and nothing else as AeroFS Private Cloud Appliance can be resource-intensive under heavy usages.

+Please check out the [list of ports](https://support.aerofs.com/hc/en-us/articles/204624454) used by the AeroFS Private Cloud Appliance.
+The host machine needs to reserve these ports for the AeroFS Private Cloud Appliance and ensure the firewall is allowing traffic to these ports.

 ## Contact

 For more information on how to launch the AeroFS Private Cloud appliance using